The Owl House: Background

-Dana Terrace first began conceiving early ideas for a series about a girl learning to be a witch in late 2016.
-While working on DuckTales, Terrace didn't feel "fulfilled artistically or emotionally", so she began to research influences and work from her college years, eventually rediscovering the works of artists such as Hieronymus Bosch and Remedios Varo, inspiring her to create a show for Disney that features strong surreal visual elements.
-Terrace initially pitched the idea to both Nickelodeon and Cartoon Network, but neither deal worked out.
+Dana Terrace began conceiving early ideas for a series about a girl learning to be a witch in late 2016.
+While working on DuckTales, Terrace did not feel "fulfilled artistically or emotionally", so she began to research influences and work from her college years, eventually rediscovering the works of artists such as Hieronymus Bosch and Remedios Varo, inspiring her to create a show for Disney that featured strong surreal visual elements.
+Terrace initially pitched the idea to both Nickelodeon and Cartoon Network, but neither deal went through.

-In 2018, it was reported that Dana Terrace, previously a storyboard artist for Gravity Falls and later a director on the 2017 DuckTales reboot, was creating and executive-producing an animated series, titled The Owl House, for Disney Television Animation.
-The series was greenlit alongside Amphibia in 2018 with an order of 19 episodes, and was set originally for a 2019 release, but it was delayed to a 2020 release.
-Terrace would later call the decision to work with Disney as a fortuitous one stating, "I think it's important to note that Owl House would NOT be what it is if made at another studio," and cited the fact that having each episode be 22-minutes rather than 11 is one of the reasons why it worked out so well.
+In 2018, it was reported that Terrace, previously a storyboard artist for Gravity Falls and later a director of the 2017 DuckTales reboot, was creating and executive-producing an animated series, titled The Owl House, for Disney Television Animation.
+The series was greenlit alongside Amphibia in 2018 with an order of 19 episodes, and was set originally for a 2019 release, but delayed to 2020.
+Terrace would later call the decision to work with Disney as a fortuitous one stating, "I think it's important to note that Owl House would NOT be what it is if made at another studio", and cited the fact that having each episode run for 22 minutes rather than 11 is one of the reasons why it worked out so well.

-Terrace is the third woman to create a series for Disney Television Animation, after Pepper Ann with Sue Rose, and Star vs. the Forces of Evil with Daron Nefcy.
+Terrace is the fourth woman to create a series for Disney Television Animation, after Sue Rose (Pepper Ann), Chris Nee (Doc McStuffins), and Daron Nefcy (Star vs. the Forces of Evil).

 Development

 Terrace said that the general lore for the series was inspired by art and storybooks by Hieronymus Bosch.
 According to Terrace, the hardest decision when creating the series was whether to implement potential lore elements in the series.
 Terrace also stated the lore of the series is "70 percent made up", with writers also drawing inspiration from books about witchcraft for spells and character names, to add depth to its lore.
 The Pokémon franchise served as a strong influence on the series.

 Eda was the earliest character created for the show.
-Terrace said the character is inspired by "the women who raised me.
-My aunts, my Nana, and my mom, they're all in the Owl Lady".
+Terrace said the character was inspired by "the women who raised me.
+My aunts, my Nana, and my mom, they're all in the Owl Lady."
 The second character created was King, who was described by Terrace as "a little guy that wants to be big", something she related to.
-Luz was the final main character created and was inspired by consultant and story artist Luz Batista.
+Luz was the final main character created and was inspired by her roommate, consultant, and story artist Luz Batista.
 Batista agreed to let Terrace use her name for the series' main character on the condition that she be Dominican-American, which Terrace agreed to.
 The character's personality was inspired by "stories of each other about what dorks we were in high school", as well as parts from Terrace's childhood.
-Alex Hirsch, Terrace's partner and creator of the TV series Gravity Falls, on which Terrace served as a storyboard artist and revisionist, serves as a creative consultant on the series.
+Alex Hirsch, Terrace's partner and creator of Gravity Falls, on which Terrace served as a storyboard artist and revisionist, served as a creative consultant on the series.